skapichy/Project-Exam1/README.md

 # Expense Tracker

-A simple expense management system using Python.
+ Implementation of two classes, Expense and ExpenseDatabase, to model and manage financial expenses using Python.

 ## Features
 - Add, remove, and update expenses.